 Our WordPress websites do not have as complex responsive images.
 You need to upload an optimized image that is the exact size you want for it to display.

 Also contact us if you want to display high quality images for retina displays.
 Currently, high density displays are most common on smartphones but fortunately quality difference is not as noticeable on a smartphone as it is on larger displays like tablets and laptops.

-- Save using a different file name to provide a spare copy if you need to try again.
-If the Inspector showed a size over 100 KB, move the quality slider to the left one or two marks.
-For most photographs, saving as a JPEG will give you the best results.
+- For most photographs, uploading a JPEG will give you the best results.
 Line drawings, text and iconic graphics should be saved as PNG files.
 More about JPG vs. PNG.